This chapter explains the key elements of Solaris Trusted Extensions. This chapter covers the following topics:

 Some applications use initialization files to configure the environment for the user.
 Two special files in your home directory help you access initialization files at every label.
 These files enable an application at one label to use an initialization file that originates in a directory at a different label.
 The two special files are .copy_files and .link_files.

-The .copy_files file stores file names to be copied when you first change to a workspace with a higher label.
-This file is stored in your home directory at your minimum label.
-This file is useful when you have an application that always writes to a file in your home directory with a specific name.
-The .copy_files file enables you to specify that the application update the file at every label.
+The .copy_files file stores file names to be copied when you first change to a workspace with a higher label. .copy_files is stored in your home directory at your minimum label.
+This file is useful when you have an application that always writes to a file in your home directory with a specific name. .copy_files enables you to specify that the application update the file at every label.

-The .link_files file stores file names to be linked when you first change to a workspace with a higher label.
-This file is stored in your home directory at your minimum label.
-The .link_files file is useful when a specific file needs to be available at multiple labels, but the content must be identical at every label.
+The .link_files file stores file names to be linked when you first change to a workspace with a higher label. .link_files is stored in your home directory at your minimum label.
+This file is useful when a specific file needs to be available at multiple labels, but the content must be identical at every label.

 Users who change passwords on a frequent basis shorten the window of opportunity for intruders to use illegally obtained passwords.
 Therefore, your site's security policy can require you to change your password regularly.
 The Solaris OS can set content requirements for passwords and enforce password resetting requirements.
 The following are possible resetting requirements: